RedTeamOperations/RedCloud-OS/README.md

 ### Usage

 The OS setup is simple and tools are divided by the CSPs.
-Inside each CSP, there are three sub-categories i.e, Enumeration, Exploitation, and Post Exploitation.
+Inside each CSP, there are three sub-categories i.e, **Enumeration**, **Exploitation**, and **Post Exploitation**.
 For multitasking and ease-of-use, **Terminator** is set as the default terminal.

-Each tool can be launched in 3 different ways as follows:-
+Each tool can be launched in 4 different ways as follows:-
-1. Using menu launchers
+1. By clicking their menu launchers
-2. Directly executing `startup.sh` script in respective **/opt/*** folder
+2. Directly executing `startup.sh` script in respective `/opt/` folder
+3. Executing startup script in `/usr/local/bin`
-3. TAB autocomplete to search binary using tool name
+4. TAB autocomplete to search binary using tool name

 **Note:** PowerShell tools start with capital letters and all others start with small letters.
 In case of any confusion, feel free to checkout `/usr/local/bin`.